 Typically, a household will include at least one adult household member with income.
-If there are no adult household member with income all applicants completing the Certification of Zero Income form must explain what sources of funds they use to pay home expenses.
+If there are no adult household members with income all applicants completing the Household Questionnaire form must explain what sources of funds they use to pay home expenses.
 The Bank will determine if these sources should be included in income.
+The Down Payment program requires the buyer to obtain a mortgage to participate in the program so it would be unlikely that a household with no income would be qualified for a mortgage.